Chapter 6: Enter Ted Gold, 1966 (ii)

 Around the time I met Ted, I found myself feeling drawn to Beth.
 Beth worked as a student volunteer group leader in P.A.C.T. on the same afternoon that Nancy, Harry and I did.
 She was a senior at Barnard and was a dark-haired beauty.
 She was less socially-concerned and politically radical than Pat had been, but she had a gentle, tender, sweet, soft-spoken personality.
 Beth was majoring in Philosophy and her father was some administrator or doctor in the mental health field.

-Near the end of October 1966, P.A.C.T. held a party in Juan’s 104th St. apartment which was attended by about fifty Barnard and Columbia students who came in and out of the apartment during the night.
+In early November 1966, P.A.C.T. held a party in Juan’s 104th St. apartment which was attended by about fifty Barnard and Columbia students who came in and out of the apartment during the night.
 There was much dancing to 60s rock music in the living room and much talking, laughing, beer drinking, wine-drinking and liquor-drinking around the people who danced.
 In a second room, there was pot-smoking.
 And in a third room, there were Columbia men making out with Barnard women.

 About an hour after I arrived, I noticed Nancy appearing at the party accompanied by a thin, taller guy with a mustache and longish hair.
 He reminded me somewhat of Errol Flynn in the Robin Hood movie.
 He was dressed in a hip bohemian kind of way.
 I vaguely recalled having seen him around the ICV table during my freshman year.
 In the apartment, Nancy put her arm around her new boyfriend.
 They then spoke with some people at the party and both laughed.